HYBRID LENS DESIGN

 Both a gas permeable lens and a soft lens, this design may be the right lens for difficult-to-fit corneas.

-practicing ophthalmologist developed herpes zoster in the right eye, resulting in severe corneal scarring and irregular astigmatism.
+A practicing ophthalmologist developed herpes zoster in the right eye, resulting in severe corneal scarring and irregular astigmatism.
 He could not tolerate rigid gas permeable lenses, which decentered due to the irregular corneal contour.

 A professional golfer with moderate keratoconus was referred to our office after a 10-year history of rigid gas permeable lens wear.
 His lenses at that time caused frequent episodes of severe epithelial abrasions and variable and unstable visual acuity.